phasefx/cognitive-genepool/01-cg_field_guide.md

 This is not medical or mental-health advice.
 If you're in crisis, use professional support alongside or instead of this.

+**Field Report Template:** Problem → Tool → What you did → What happened → Would you try it again?

+For anonymous and/or private feedback: https://forms.gle/DznceviiPkGuU6Uh9

 # The Cognitive Genepool

 *Genes don’t transmit purpose.